ten1seven/what-input/README.md

 ## What Input is now v4

-What Input adds data attributes and classes to the `<html>` tag based on the type of input device being used.
+What Input adds data attributes and classes to the `<html>` tag based on the type of input being used.
 It also exposes a simple API that can be used for scripting interactions.

 ### Changes from v3

+* `mousemove` and `pointermove` events no longer affect the `data-whatinput` attribute, but instead set their own `data-whatintent` attribute.
+This change is intended to separate actual interaction from potential.
+* Key logging and the corresponding `whatInput.keys()` API option have been removed.
+* Event binding and attributes are now added to the `<html>` tag to eliminate the need to test for `DOMContentLoaded`.
+* The `whatInput.set()` API option has been removed.

 ## How it works